- 7 Effective Ways to Use AI in Job Recruitment - August 17, 2023

 - 10 Helpful Tips to Build an Inclusive Workplace - July 11, 2023

 They have real-world examples and advice for building highly effective, successful teams.
-These books explore the organizational principles, managerial strategies, and environmental factors that lead to happier, more productive workers.
+These books also explore the organizational principles, managerial strategies, and environmental factors that lead to happier, more productive workers.

 Workplace Culture Books Summary